-Each supervisory union SU/SD shall develop and implement a system of appropriate needs-based professional learning for all professional staff, including administrators and other staff involved in student instruction, as required in 16 V.S.A. § 261a(a)(5).
+Each supervisory union SU/SD supervisory union, supervisory district, and independent school shall develop and implement a system of appropriate needs-based professional learning for all professional staff, including administrators and other staff involved in student instruction, as required in 16 V.S.A. § 261a(a)(5).
 This shall include ongoing resources and supports to create and strengthen an anti-racist, inclusive and culturally and linguistically responsive school experience for all students, and to cultivate the knowledge, skills and practices required to identify and remediate prohibited discrimination because of, or based upon, the reasons set forth in Section 2113 and in the Statement of Purpose of this Manual.
 Time for professional learning should will be embedded into the school day the agreed-upon scheduled times for school employees as defined by collective bargaining agreements where they exist.

-The school's professional learning system shall be aligned with its staff evaluation and supervision policies, Continuous Improvement Plan, supervisory union and district SU/SD goals and shall provide new staff members with appropriate opportunities for professional learning.
+The Each school's professional learning system shall be aligned with its staff evaluation and supervision policies, Continuous Improvement Plan, supervisory union and district SU/SD supervisory union or supervisory district's goals, if applicable, and shall provide new staff members with appropriate opportunities for professional learning.

-Educator Mmentoring shall be a component of each supervisory union's SU/SD's needs-based professional learning system.
-The superintendent or their designee shall determine the specifics of each mentoring program in their school(s) in accordance with the guidelines approved by the State Board of Education, Vermont Standards Board for Professional Educators, and state law addressing mentoring for educators.
+Educator Mmentoring shall be a component of each supervisory union's SU/SD's the needs-based professional learning system required in this subsection.
+The superintendent, head of school, or their designee shall determine the specifics of each mentoring program in their school(s) in accordance with the guidelines approved by the State Board of Education, Vermont Standards Board for Professional Educators, and state law addressing mentoring for educators.